Storm Sabine: Serious weather shuts down air traffic across Europe | DW | 09.02.2020

 Ciara or Sabine: Call it what you want, but countries across Europe is being hit by a powerful storm.
-Transport has been plunged into chaos and schools have been cancelled.
+Transport has been plunged into chaos and schools have been canceled.

 Northern Europe is currently being hit by a major storm, which is moving south.
 Known either as Ciara or Sabine in Germany, travel services and public events have been the first casualties in the powerful storm.